Coast Salish peoples: Internal

 The highest-ranking male assumed the role of ceremonial leader but rank could vary and was determined by different standards.
 Villages were linked through intermarriage among members; the wife usually went to live at the husband's village, in a patrilocal pattern.
 Society was divided into upper class, lower class and slaves, all largely hereditary.
 Nobility was based on genealogy, intertribal kinship, wise use of resources, and possession of esoteric knowledge about the workings of spirits and the world — making an effective marriage of class, secular, religious, and economic power.
 Many Coast Salish mothers altered the appearance of their free-born by carefully shaping the heads of their babies, binding them with cradle boards just long enough to produce a steep sloping forehead.

 Unlike hunter-gatherer societies widespread in North America, but similar to other Pacific Northwest coastal cultures, Coast Salish society was complex, hierarchical and oriented toward property and status.

 Slavery was practiced, although its extent is a matter of debate.
 The Coast Salish held slaves as simple property; they were not members of the tribe.
 The children of slaves were born into slavery.

 The staple of their diet was typically salmon, supplemented with a rich variety of other seafoods and forage.
 This was particularly the case for the southern Coast Salish, where the climate of their territories was even more temperate.

-The art of the Coast Salish has been interpreted and incorporated into contemporary art in British Columbia and the Puget Sound area.

 Bilateral kinship within the Skagit people is the most important system being defined as a carefully knit, and sacred bond within the society.
 When both adult siblings die, their children would be brought under the protection of surviving brothers and sisters, out of fear of mistreatment by stepparents.

 The Salish Sea region of the Northwest coast has produced ancient pieces of art appearing by 4500 BP that feature various Salish styles recognizable in more recent historical works.
-A seated human feature bowl was used in a female puberty ritual in Secwepemc territory; it was believed to aid women in giving birth.
+A seated human feature bowl was used in a female puberty ritual in Secwépemc territory; it was believed to aid women in giving birth.

 Salish-made bowls in the Northwest have different artistic designs and features.
 Numerous bowls have basic designs with animal features on the surface.
 Similar bowls will have more decorations including a head, body, wings, and limbs.
 A seated figure bowl is more complex in design, depicting humans being intertwined with animals.

 For thousands of years, Northwest coast Salish people demonstrated valuing material possessions.
 They believe that material wealth included land, food resources, household items, and adornments.
 Material wealth not only improved one's life but it enhanced other qualities such as those needed to acquire high status.
 Wealth was required to enhance their status as elite born, or through practical skills, and ritual knowledge.
 An individual could not buy status or power, but wealth could be used to enhance them.
 Wealth was not meant to be hidden.
 It has been publicly displayed through ceremony.